SKaurGithub/data_402_NoSQL/mongoDB_exercises.md

 Write a query that finds characters with a height over 200cm:
 ```
+# '$gt' operator selects the documents that have a height greater than 200.

 db.characters.find({height: {$gt: 200}})
 ```
 Note, Height has been recorded as a string and there are some missing a height value entirely.
 Can you find out how to convert all the height strings to ints?
 ```
+# Locating the documents with 'unknown' heights, in order to update the values to 'null' instead.

 db.characters.updateMany({height: "unknown"}, {$set: {height: null}})

+# Updating the data type of 'height' from str to int using '$toInt'.
+# Make sure to use a square bracket around the entire '$set' operator as otherwise MongoDB will create an embedded subdocument instead.

 db.characters.updateMany({}, [{$set: {height: {$toInt: "$height"}}}])
 ```